-The Criminal Code (Child Sexual Offences Reform) and Other Legislation Amendment Act 2020

-Version A — The Criminal Code (Child Sexual Offences Reform) and Other Legislation Amendment Act 2020 was assented to by Queensland Parliament on 14 September 2020.
+The Criminal Code (Child Sexual Offences Reform) and Other Legislation Amendment Act 2020 was assented to by Queensland Parliament on 14 September 2020.

-One of the key changes in this amending act was the creation of a new offence provided for under Section 229BC – Failure to report belief of child sexual abuse.
+One of the key changes in this amending act was the creation of two new offences provided for under Section 229BB – Failure to protect child from child sexual offence and Section 229BC – Failure to report belief of child sexual abuse.

 (1) This section applies to an adult if –